mulesoft/osprey/README.md

 Osprey
 ======

-The [RAML](raml.org) based [Node JS](http://nodejs.org/) framework for building robust and self-documented APIs, quick and painlessly.
+Osprey is a JavaScript framework, based on [Node](http://nodejs.org/) and [Express](http://expressjs.com/), for rapidly building applications that expose APIs described via [RAML](raml.org), the RESTful API Modeling Language.
+Along with its [companion CLI project](https://github.com/mulesoft/osprey-cli), Osprey takes an API-first approach: the RAML API defines the contract between the application and its consumers, which Osprey helps enforce and implement, together with its CLI.

 ### Important
-**Osprey current release is still a work in progress.
-Osprey development team and other teams from MuleSoft have been working on Osprey based implementations, and even though it has been a great experience and it has been properly enhanced, it doesn't meet our criteria for a first stable version yet. **
+The current release of Osprey is very much a work in progress.
+As it is in active use within a number of rapid development projects, it too is evolving with the needs those projects uncover.
+While it is proving extremely beneficial, because it's still evolving rapidly we don't yet feel it meets our criteria for a first fully stable release.

-**We encourage you to use it and contribute raising issues, providing feedback or pushing your own code.**
+**We encourage you to use it and participate by raising issues, providing feedback or contributing your own code (see below)**

-#### Not supported features (yet)
+### Coming Soon
-Please, check the issues for [Osprey 1.0 Milestone](https://github.com/mulesoft/osprey/issues?milestone=1&state=open) to be up-to-date with the future features to be implemented.
+Please check the  [Osprey 1.0 Milestone](https://github.com/mulesoft/osprey/issues?milestone=1&state=open) issues list to stay up-to-date with the immediate roadmap.

 ### Fundamentals
-Take advantage of the power of REST and its out of the box features, such as:
+Major features include:
 - Automatic Validations:
- - Form, uri and query parameters.
+  - Form, URI, and query parameters
- - Headers.
+  - Headers
- - JSON and XML Schemas.
+  - JSON and XML schemas
-- Default Parameters.
+- Default parameters
-- Exception Handling support.
+- Exception handling
-- Auto-generated mocks for your APIs (or APIs your team will be interacting with) by just defining sample responses in the RAML file.
+- Auto-generated mocks for the APIs your application exposes, as long as you define sample responses in the RAML file.
-- [API Console](https://github.com/mulesoft/api-console): Auto-generated documentation displayed on an interactive web application, allowing the developer to run the actual logic behind the APIs.
+- [API Console](https://github.com/mulesoft/api-console): Auto-generated documentation displayed on an interactive web application, allowing the developer to easily invoke the APIs.

 ### Related projects
-Check [Osprey-CLI](https://github.com/mulesoft/osprey-cli).
-The scaffolding tool to generate Osprey-based applications with just a command.
+Check out [Osprey-CLI](https://github.com/mulesoft/osprey-cli), the scaffolding tool that generates Osprey-based applications from a RAML spec with just a single command.

 ### Contributing
-If you are interesting in contributing by submitting your code to this project, please read the [Contributors Agreement](https://api-notebook.anypoint.mulesoft.com/notebooks#bc1cf75a0284268407e4)
+If you are interesting in contributing some code to this project, thanks!
+Please submit a [Contributors Agreement](https://api-notebook.anypoint.mulesoft.com/notebooks#bc1cf75a0284268407e4) acknowledging that you are transferring ownership.

+To discuss this project, please use its github issues or the [RAML forum](http://forums.raml.org/).

 ### Prerequisites